AlexPetrovBG/ractory/docs/Helpers/API_Usage_Guide.md

 ## Synchronization Endpoints (`/api/v1/sync`)

 These endpoints are used to bulk insert or update data, typically synchronized from an external source like RaConnect.
-They generally require authentication (Admin role or specific API key scope).
+They require authentication (Admin role or specific API key scope).

+**Important GUID Notes:**
+- All entities (projects, components, assemblies, pieces, articles) use UUIDs (GUIDs) as primary keys
+- GUIDs are automatically generated if not provided
+- Foreign key relationships use GUIDs instead of integer IDs
+- Company isolation is enforced through company_guid
+- All GUIDs must be valid UUID v4 format

 **Authentication:** Requires `Authorization: Bearer <token>` header.